 Why French Guiana’s move matters regionally

 For a foreign reader, the significance is geopolitical.
-It plants an EU flag firmly inside a bloc of small, mostly English-speaking states, at a moment when the wider Guianas region is drawing new global interest.
+It plants an EU flag firmly inside a bloc of small, mostly English-speaking states, just as the wider Guianas region draws new global interest.

 Next door, Guyana and Suriname have been transformed by offshore oil.
 That has turned this once-overlooked corner of South America into a genuine strategic frontier, and France clearly wants a formal seat at the regional table.